-And then, we once more turn towards Lake Wanaka – and towards the pretty town of Wanaka, a way bigger than the tiny towns we have seen on our drive from West Coast to Queenstown.
-Wanaka is one of the area’s, Otago’s, most popular holiday resorts and offers great outdoor activities.
+And then we once more turned west towards Lake Wanaka – and towards the pretty town of Wanaka.
+Wanaka is a small town too but a way bigger than all the small towns and villages we have seen on our drive from West Coast to Queenstown.
+Wanaka is one of the area’s, Otago’s, most popular holiday resorts since the location is stunning and the area around it offers great outdoor activities.

-In summer there are the lakes and the tracks to walk or mountain bike, and in winter there are the skiing areas.
-And for the playfully minded there is the Puzzling World with crooked houses.
+In summer there are the lakes and the tracks to walk or mountain bike and in winter you can ski in the winter sports areas.
+And Wanaka has the Puzzling World with crooked houses:

 On the way down (this post) we took the longer Cromwell road and returning from Queenstown we took the Crown Range/Cardrona Road.

-You can read about the Cardrona route in my other post Queenstown to Mount Cook via the Cardrona Road.
-The post also contains more information and photos on Wanaka.
+You can read about our return trip along the Cardrona route in my other post Queenstown to Mount Cook via the Cardrona Road.
+The post also contains more information and photos on the surroundings of Wanaka.

-The Cromwell road from Wanaka to Queenstown follows river valleys all the way.
-The road first runs along the Chlutha River valley and later on winds down into the Kawarau River gorge.
+The Cromwell road from Wanaka to Queenstown follows rivers all the way.
+The road first runs on the west side of Chlutha River and then winds down into Kawarau Gorge.

-The valleys south of Wanaka are protected by the mountains that give the region a pleasant mild climate.
-That’s why these river valleys are a wine and fruit-growing region.
-We are driving along the Cromwell Wine Trail, also a marked tourist route.
+The valleys south of Wanaka are sheltered by mountains on both sides and this gives the area a pleasant and mild climate.
+That’s why wine and fruit trees grow in these river valleys up in the mountains.
+In fact we were driving along the Cromwell Wine Trail that is a marked tourist route.

-Fruit orchards north of Cromwell look so great at all times of the year, and not least in autumn!
-Look at all these peach trees!
+Fruit gardens north of Cromwell must look great at all times of the year, at least they are very nice in autumn!
+Look at all these peach trees in neat rows.